Twistor Constructions for Higher-spin Extensions of (Self-dual) Yang-Mills: Discussion

-The full (super) Yang-Mills can be obtained by perturbing around its self-dual sector.
-This strategy of adding extra terms to the self-dual sector is used in gravity as well.
-Indeed, by adding an inifnite number of terms to SDGRA, one recovers GR \cite{Krasnov:2016emc}.
+The full Yang-Mills is obtained by perturbing around its self-dual sector.
+The strategy of adding extra terms to the self-dual sector is used in gravity as well.
+Indeed, by adding an infinite number of terms to the Lagrangian of SDGRA, one recovers GR \cite{Krasnov:2016emc}.
 We applied this technique to obtain HS-YM from HS-SDYM.
-It would be interesting to see whether a large class of non-chiral higher-spin theories with propagating d.o.f can be obtained in this way.
-An important point to stress is that non-chiral higher-spin theories obtained as perturbations of their chiral sectors \textit{should not} have locality problems since the number of derivatives in the vertices is \textit{finite} by construction.
+It would be interesting to see whether we can discover a large class of parity-invariant higher spin theories with propagating d.o.f in this way.
+It is then compelling to check whether parity-invariant higher spin theories obtained by deforming the self-dual ones make sense by performing the analysis in the light-cone gauge similar to \cite{Ponomarev:2016lrm}.

-There are several proposals for twistor deformations that result in higher-derivative interactions, e.g. deformation of the connection \cite{Haehnel:2016mlb,Adamo:2016ple}, application with the Poisson bracket or the star product via Moyal-Fedosov deformation \cite{Mason:2007ct}, etc. So far, these approaches fails to maintain covariance after the Penrose transform.
-We hope that with the help of twistor theory, one can gain enough intuition to finally write down a covariant action for the complete chiral HSGRA.
-Morevoer, it would be interesting if one could find a general approach for deformations on twistor space such that we can have a covariant action in spacetime with higher-derivative interactions.
+There are several proposals for twistor deformations that result in higher-derivative interactions, e.g. deformation of the connection \cite{Haehnel:2016mlb,Adamo:2016ple}, deformation using the Poisson bracket or the star product \cite{Mason:2007ct}, etc. We hope that with the help of twistor theory, one can gain enough intuition to finally write down a covariant action for the chiral HSGRA.
+Moreover, it would be interesting to find a general approach for deformations on twistor space such that we can have a covariant action in spacetime with higher-derivative interactions.